Chadarius/StarCitizenVoiceAtk/README.md

 # StarCitizenVoiceAtk for 3.23
+Please note that "ASMBL Astra" is currently not supported in 3.23.
+HCS Voicepacks took weeks to update to 3.23.
+I didn't want to wait so I created "ASMBL Free" in the meantime.
+I will eventually create an new extension profile for use with HCS.
+In the meantime enjoy "ASMBL Free"!

 My custom VoiceAttack macros for Star Citizen.
 What does it do?
 - ASMBL Free
   - Includes all default keyboard bindings